Saturday, 29 October 2011

 From Bangkok via Thonburi-Paktoh Highway to Samut Songkhram Town.
 Follow the sign to Damnoen Saduak (Highway 325).

-Not far from my hotel is the Chatuchak Weekend Market which is considered the world's largest weekend markets.
-I learned that it contains more than 15,000 booths selling goods coming from different parts of Thailand With everything from antiquities, trendy fashions, silk, amulets and other items which made it difficult to decide because the choices are endless.
+Not far from my hotel is the Chatuchak Weekend Market which is considered the world's largest weekend market.
+The market has more than 15,000 booths selling goods coming from different parts of Thailand.
+With everything from antiquities, trendy fashions, silk, amulets and other items which made it difficult to decide because the choices are endless.
 We bought quite a lot of clothings and local handicrafts and had to grab some souvenir items.
-They are cheap as they sell at local price even to tourists ~~~ nevertheless, remember to haggle on anything that you want including the ones I mentioned earlier.
-I spent more than half a day shopping with my family.
-I did not like shopping but this time I had to go with the flow as these are real bargain.
-This market is open on Saturdays and Sundays.
-The nearby attractions include JJ Mall, Chatuchak Park, Children's museum, Train Museum, Chatuchak Plaza, and Jatujak Day & Night.
+They are cheap as they sell at local price even to tourists.
+Remember to haggle on anything that you want including the ones I mentioned earlier.

 Chatuchak Weekend Market is at Payolhothin Road which is five minutes walk from Mo Chit Skytrain Station and Suan Chatuchak Station